nfagerlund/puppet-docs/source/puppet/4.7/reference/passenger.markdown

 >
 > The example vhost config above sets `PassengerHighPerformance On`.
 This setting basically allows Passenger to shortcut some of Apache's normal layers of request handling, so the Puppet application can respond earlier.
 Unfortunately, it can also interfere with other Apache modules, including important ones like `mod_proxy`, `mod_rewrite`, and `mod_authz_core`.
 >
 > In the example, we've limited its effect by setting PassengerHighPerformance at the vhost scope, so it won't interfere with any non-Puppet requests the Apache process is handling.
-You can also enable or disable it in a `<Location>` directive, which may be necessary if you're proxying traffic to the Puppet CA in a multi-master setup.
+You can also enable or disable it in a `<Location>` directive, which might be necessary if you're proxying traffic to the Puppet CA in a multi-master setup.

 > ### Notes on DocumentRoot and PassengerAppRoot
 >